 Make regular backups of your cloud data - protect against attacks by keeping up-to-date backups of your data.
 Store them somewhere other than the private cloud itself, and make sure the backups are always accessible and ready to use.

-Public cloud security differs quite a bit from private cloud security because instead of the single-tenant nature of private cloud, public cloud is multitenant and also is typically accessible through the public internet.
+Public cloud security differs quite a bit from private cloud security because instead of the single-tenant nature of the private cloud, public cloud is multitenant and is typically accessible through the public internet.

 Typically, organizations using public cloud infrastructure do not have to concern themselves with physical security – the public cloud provider handles that.
 If an organization is using software-as-a-service (SaaS) through the public cloud, its IT department also doesn’t need to worry about authentication, firewalls, or encryption of data at rest.

 With an infrastructure-as-a-service (IaaS) model in the public cloud, organizations are subject to the concept of “shared responsibility,” in which the cloud provider covers some aspects of security and the organizations handle others.
 Specifically, the cloud provider is responsible for securing the cloud platform itself, while an organization must secure its actual data in the cloud, as well as user access to its cloud applications.
 An organization will also be responsible for controlling who accesses its resources and data in the public cloud.

 One of the most important best practices for securing your data and applications in the public cloud is to become familiar with your responsibilities.
 Learn what’s expected of you when it comes to security, which means understanding what the cloud provider is also responsible for.